chiashenglin0204/CPSC304-UBC-Subletting/server/README.md

     * query.sid REQUIRED
 - `POST` - `/applicant/createApplicant`
     * body.sid REQUIRED
+- `GET` - `/applicant/unfinishedApps` - find applications for which the applicant has yet to have included all of their supporting documents for
+    * body.applicantID REQUIRED

 Application Routes
 - `GET` - `/application/getApplicationBySid` - get application by sid (only applicant could do this)